kurious-diru/streaming-application/thought-process.md

 ### Future scope:

 - Write more tests to cover the application as it grows
-- Include technologies which handle data in scale like Kafka streams and Faust
+- Include technologies/frameworks which handle data in scale like Kafka streams and Faust(for python).
-- Build a pre-processing pipeline to handle noisy data
+- Build a pre-processing pipeline to handle any noisy data in future.
-- Can use a load balancing technology like Tremor if logs are too high
--